FoxxMD/blog/_posts/2025-10-10-restricting-socket-proxy-by-container.md

 * Query the [List Containers](https://docs.docker.com/reference/api/engine/version/v1.48/#tag/Container/operation/ContainerList) (`/containers/json`) endpoint to find services by label.
 * Query the [Inspect Container](https://docs.docker.com/reference/api/engine/version/v1.48/#tag/Container/operation/ContainerInspect) (`/containers/{id}/json`) endpoint for service state, among other things.

-It does not need access to any other Docker API endpoints, and does not need access to any container that does not have a `homepage` label.
+It does not need access to any other Docker API endpoints, and does not need access to any container that does not have `homepage` in its label keys.

 We have Homepage deployed on **Server A** and we want it to discover services running on **Server B** at **192.168.0.101**.